-This report shares the findings from research associated with the Voices of African Migrants pilot project, implemented by International Media Support (IMS) and funded by the Ford Foundation.
-The project trained and mentored journalists in four African migration hubs to report on migration issues in order that audiences in those regions would be better informed about migration issues and the experiences of migrants.
+This report shares the findings from research associated with the Voices of African Migrants pilot programme, implemented by International Media Support (IMS) and funded by the Ford Foundation (see http://migrantvoices.org/).
+The programme trained and mentored journalists in four African migration 'Hubs' to report on migration issues in order that audiences in those regions would be better informed about migration issues and the experiences of migrants.

 The research involved analysis of the media content produced by participating journalists, with attention to the contexts of their production.
-It also undertook audience research, in three of the four migration 'Hubs' that the Voice of African Migrants project has engaged with (including Niger/West Africa, Zimbabwe/Southern Africa, and Morocco/North Africa).
+It also undertook audience research, in three of the four migration 'Hubs' that the Voice of African Migrants programme has engaged with (including Niger/West Africa, Zimbabwe/Southern Africa, and Morocco/North Africa).
 The research had the following aims: